 Some posts contain compensated links.
 Please read this disclaimer for more info.

-With more and more flights to Zadar, people often ask us what I should do in Zadar?
+With more and more flights to Zadar, people often ask us, ‘what should I do in Zadar’?
 One of the items on the list has to be to visit Paklenica National Park.
-We recently decided to go to Paklenica to experience it for ourselves and highly suggest you do the same.
+We’ve been to Paklenica National Park several times to experience it for ourselves and highly suggest you do the same.

-Fortunately for me, Mrs. Chasing the Donkey had pre-arranged a local guide named Zeljko from the Paklenica National Park Service to show me around while she and the baby donkey enjoyed the beach.
+On my first visit to Paklenica, Mrs. Chasing the Donkey had pre-arranged a local guide named Zeljko from the Paklenica National Park Service to show me around.
+At the same time, she and the baby donkey enjoyed the beach.

-Paklenica National Park was established in 1949 and is Croatia’s second oldest national park behind Plitvice Lakes National Park (a must-see!) in Northern Dalmatia.
-Croatia is home to 8 stunning national parks, all offering something different.
+Paklenica National Park was established in 1949 and is Croatia’s second oldest national park behind Plitvice Lakes National Park (also a must-see!).
+In all, Croatia is home to 8 stunning national parks, all offering something different.

-Paklenica National Park is 95 km2 and consists of two dolomite limestone canyons called Velika (big) Paklenica & Mala (Small) Paklenica in the Velebit mountain, which is Croatia’s largest mountain range.
-The Velebit mountain range is a part of the Dinaric Alps, which also runs through Slovenia, Montenegro, Serbia, Kosovo, Albania, Macedonia & reaches its highest point in Bosnia-Herzegovina.
+Paklenica National Park is 95 km2 and consists of two dolomite limestone canyons called Velika (big) Paklenica & Mala (Small) Paklenica in the Velebit mountain is Croatia’s largest mountain range.

 If you are into adventure sports, then Paklenica National Park is calling your name.